IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/getting-started.md

 Open the project by going to `File -> Open` and then selecting the `build.gradle.kts` file in the folder that you unzipped the source code to.

 Gradle Sync should start running automatically and Android Studio will configure the project and download its dependencies.
 If it does not, start it manually by clicking on the Gradle Sync icon.
 This step may take a few minutes.

 ![Android Studio gradle sync](images/android_studio_gradle_sync.png "Android Studio gradle sync")

 Now you can browse the source code in the IDE.

-Build and run the application by clicking the green `play` icon.
+Build and run the application by clicking on the green `play` icon.
 Ensure that the device that the application will run on is the IndiGO automotive emulator that was created earlier in this tutorial.

 ![Android Studio build and run](images/android_studio_build.png "Android Studio build and run")